InsightSoftwareConsortium/ITK/Documentation/docs/contributing/index.md

 maintainers will merge it into the upstream repository via the GitHub user interface.

-(*If the merge conflicts follow the printed instructions to resolve them.*)
+If the merge conflicts follow the printed instructions to resolve them.

+If a new contributor has not learned how to amend and force-push updates to their branch into logical commits (preferred), maintainers should use the *Squash and merge* button on the pull request to consolidate patches into logical commits.

 For bug fixes that are ready to be included in the next patch release, make a comment on the pull request which states the topic should be merged to the